 |last_user||Contains the full username of the last user that sent a text or a command in the group |

 Users can be added massively with a single invite so make sure to always check for the correct number indicated by the telegram_new_user_count variable.

 On big groups, it is not uncommon to have tens of users joining altogether.
 Using Xenioo variable manipulation capabilities you can create a simple loop very easily.

 On the other hand, users leaving can be multiple but never massive as removal is immediate and never simultaneous.
 Variable telegram_user_leaving value is always related to a single user and your flow will be called for each user.

 Another important aspect of managing groups is overseeing users behavior.

-If your group runs with specific language policy, for example, a chatbot can be a very effective way of enforcing it and Xenioo gives not only the tools to detect user text but also to kick them from the group.
+If your group runs with specific policy, for example, a chatbot can be a very effective way of enforcing it.
+Xenioo gives not only the tools to detect user text but also to kick them from the group.